QuantEcon/lecture-source-py/source/rst/python_advanced_features.rst

 Now suppose there's a problem: occasionally negative numbers get fed to ``f`` and ``g`` in the calculations that follow

 If you try it, you'll see that when these functions are called with negative numbers they return a NumPy object called ``nan``

 This stands for "not a number" (and indicates that you are trying to evaluate a mathematical function at a point where it is not defined)

 Perhaps this isn't what we want, because it causes other problems that are hard to pick up later on

-Suppose that instead we want the program to terminate whenever this happens, with a sensible error message
+Suppose that instead, we want the program to terminate whenever this happens, with a sensible error message

 This change is easy enough to implement